Postgraduate Course: Food, Animals and Society (PGGE11243)

 The course will examine these political economic, ethical, and sociocultural dimensions of animal agriculture.
 It will do so by drawing on policy as well as scholarly literatures from a range of fields including more-than-human geographies, political philosophy, animal studies, animal welfare science, science studies, and public health.
 Intensive animal agriculture and its variations in the Global North and South will be a specific focus.
 Teaching-learning activities may include lectures, student-led discussions, seminars, quizzes, online research, and guest speakers.
 The wide array of materials and approaches deployed in the course will foster the skills required for critical engagement with animal agriculture and animal-source foods both in and beyond the classroom.

-Week 3 Welfare and labour in the animal farm
+3 Welfare and labour on the animal farm

 Entry Requirements (not applicable to Visiting Students)